barchart/events-client-js/README.md

 - EventGateway.sendEvents (sends a new event(s) to the backend),
 - ReportGateway.startReport (triggers generation of a new report),
-- ReportGateway.getReportAvailability (check progress of report generation), and
+- ReportGateway.getReportAvailability (checks progress of report generation), and
 - ReportGateway.getReport (gets the download link for a completed report)

 Also, two utilities exist: